pimterry/loglevel/README.md

 * Push to Github
 * Run `npm publish .` to publish to NPM
 * Run `jam publish` to publish to JamJS
+* Open a pull request to https://github.com/cdnjs/cdnjs to put the new release on the CDN

 ## Release History
 v0.1.0 - First working release with apparent compatibility with everything tested